 My sports roots

 Why so crazy about sports?
-I grew up at the beach, just steps away from Circuit Zandvoort, and on soccer fields.
-My father used to play soccer at the local soccer club Stormvogels-Telstar in Velsen, where I was born.
-In his later days, he became sponsor and leader of the club.
+I grew up at the beach, just steps away from Circuit Zandvoort, and on football fields.
+My father was always busy with football at Stormvogels-Telstar in Velsen, where I was born.
 My career as a sports reporter also started at First Division club Telstar in 2013, but more about that later.
 And if you add a mother who’s Miss Fitness, it’s no surprise that your children become sports enthusiasts.
 We always watched sports on television.
 As a little girl, I crawled on the couch next to dad to hear him 'coaching' and cheering.
-From soccer, to cycling, whole days of Tour de France, ice skating, Olympics, several European and World Cups, boxing, motorsports, darts, you name it.
+From football, to cycling, whole days of Tour de France, ice skating, Olympics, several European and World Cups, boxing, motorsports, darts, you name it.
 We lived sports at home!

 Study and learning the media trade